 - Library cards are available free of charge to all Collin County residents with picture identification (for example, a driver’s license) that shows proof of residence.
 If you are not current on your driver’s license, you may bring in a current utility bill, etc.

-- Individuals 16 years of age and older may register for a library card by completing a library card application form and by presenting identification and proof of current address.
+- Individuals 16 years of age and older may register for a library card by completing an online library card application form and by presenting identification and proof of current address.
 Library cards are free to Collin County residents, current City of McKinney employees and owners of businesses in McKinney.

 - Those 15 years of age and younger must have their library-card-holding parent / guardian present to receive a library card.
 A juvenile of any age may apply for a library card.
 The adult is responsible for any materials checked out by the juvenile.

 - 16- and 17-year-olds without their own state-issued ID may obtain a card if their parent / guardian has a library card.
 The parent’s ID may be used for verification of address.

 If you meet the above criteria, you can self-register for a library card through our library catalog’s online library card application form.

 - Please choose a home library (the default branch for your requests and holds of library items) and fill out all requested information.

 - You will get a confirmation page confirming your registration along with your new library eCard number, which gives you access to numerous electronic resources, including cloudLibrary.